AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### Lists of exclusions

-The exclusion lists allow you to select sites for which the VPN should be enabled — and vice versa.
+Exclusion lists allow you to manage the VPN connection for specific websites and apps.
+To access *Exclusions*, tap the second icon from the left at the bottom of the screen.
 To reach the *Exclusions* section, tap the second icon from the left at the bottom of the screen.

 There are two modes: in *General mode* sites from the exclusions list are excluded, and in *Selective mode*, they will be the only ones where AdGuard VPN works.